Filling in the Pack

 - We contact your lenders for your PPI Check

-- If any PPI was or may have been present, we will advise you of your options and the possibility of making a claim to recover any money you may be owed for your PPI
+- If any PPI was or may have been present, we will update you on the next steps in making a claim to recover any money you may be owed for your PPI

 Congratulations!
 Once your pack is received by us we will contact your lender to start your PPI check process and then keep you regularly updated on progress.

-Remember, Gladstone Brookes has already recovered more than £920m± for its clients (obtained through our claims service, amount is prior to fees and taxes) and our customers rate our service at 4.6 out of 5* stars on Feefo, based on 4,819 reviews between July 2017 and June 2018.
+Remember, Gladstone Brookes has already recovered more than £1 Billion for its clients (obtained through our claims service, amount is prior to fees and taxes) and our customers rate our service at 4.5 out of 5 stars on Feefo, based on 4,819 reviews between July 2017 and June 2018.

 Important things to remember when filling in your documents: